Don't you love the performance review?

 Practice empathy, don’t assume you know everything is going on, and give your people grace.

-There are plenty of tools available to help while conducting performance reviews.
+There are plenty of employee evaluation tools available to help while conducting performance reviews.
 Why not make use of them?
 They help make everyone's lives easier.

 What tool you choose will depend on your organization, your working style, and how you go about conducting performance reviews.

-One of my favorite features of performance review and employee evaluation software is the opportunity to document follow-up along with the review itself so that you or a future manager can look back on the feedback and any notes of the conversation and the committed follow-up.
+One of my favorite features of performance management software is the opportunity to document follow-up along with the review itself so that you or a future manager can look back on the feedback and any notes of the conversation and the committed follow-up.

 Get used to giving feedback continuously, both good and bad